 (b) She distributed $\frac{1}{4}$ of the chocolates to her teachers.
 How many chocolates did Rani distribute among her teachers?

 What part of the cupboard is filled with books?

-(a) What part of the shelves is full of books?
+- (a) What part of the shelves is full of books? - (b) What part of the shelves is empty?

 What part of the biscuit packet has been eaten?